 In the claim under section 21166(c) regarding new information, Petitioner Stein identifies two reports that she asserts comprise new information: (1) the BAAQMD report dated March 2014 and (2) the CalEPA report dated February 2017.
 (PRB at 14-16.)

-As explained below, the court finds that Petitioners have not identified substantial evidence that supports a fair argument that the changes or the new information require additional environmental review.
+The court finds that Petitioners have not identified substantial evidence that the changes or the new information require additional environmental review.

 ARGUMENTS NOT RELEVANT TO THE CASE